 Add Marinara Sauce:

-Add 3 cups of marinara sauce to the skillet with the browned meat.
+Add 3 cups marinara sauce to the skillet with the browned meat.
 Stir well to combine.

 Simmer:

-Simmer the sauce for about 5 minutes, stirring from time to time.
+Simmer the sauce on low heat for some 5 minutes, stirring occasionally.
 Add salt and pepper to taste.

-Step 5: Disperse the Pasta in the Sauce
+Step 5: Add the Pasta to the Sauce

 Combine Pasta and Sauce:

-In a big mixing bowl, mix cooked mostaccioli and meat sauce.
+In a large mixing bowl, combine cooked mostaccioli and meat sauce.

 Add Cheese:

-Add 1 cup of shredded mozzarella and ½ cup of grated Parmesan cheese.
-Give everything a toss until the pasta is coated with sauce and cheese all over.
+Add and stir in 1 cup shredded mozzarella and ½ cup grated Parmesan cheese.
+All you really have to do is toss everything around and make sure the pasta gets covered in sauce and cheese everywhere.

 Step 6: Assemble the Dish